 The purpose of this type of testing is to focus on finding highly impactful vulnerabilities that can creep in between penetration tests and would have significant impact if left undiscovered.

-Freeform Bug Hunting goes beyond the regular assessments of the Verified service and seeks to discover issues of a more creative nature, that are harder to find on any automated basis.
+Freeform Bug Hunting goes beyond the regular assessments of the Vanguard service and seeks to discover issues of a more creative nature, that are harder to find on any automated basis.
 This bug hunting service is run by qualified penetration testers, who spend a guaranteed number of security testing days over the term attempting to discover serious weaknesses in the systems in scope.

 Freeform Bug Hunting is not as structured as a standard penetration test (i.e. we are not seeking to provide an audit log for every HTTP security header on the web server) and does not always involve a lengthy report.
 Testing focus and prioritisation of targets is encouraged, so Intruder’s testing efforts can be directed.
 For example, if focus can be directed toward a particular area such as a recently changed API.

 Freeform Bug Hunting days do not need to be run as a Black Box test.
 Clients wishing for more in-depth testing can provide credentials, change notes or source code.
 Anything that the client feels will assist Intruder’s team in discovering weaknesses.